Present Tense Narrative

 - Played with in the novelization of Crysis 2 (called Crysis: Legion).
 The novel is told in the first person by the normally silent protagonist, Alcatraz; it's presented as if Alcatraz is being debriefed, and he's recounting the events of the game, but oddly, he describes them in the present tense.
 This is lampshaded in the when the unheard interviewer doing the debriefing asks Alcatraz why he's talking like that (and so eloquently), and Alactraz just shrugs and says that he sometimes gets caught up in the story himself, and feels as if he's reliving it.

-- The Doctor Who Expanded Universe novel Tomb of Valdemar also does this.
+- The Doctor Who Expanded Universe novel Tomb of Valdemar is framed as a tavern story, told by someone who met the Fourth Doctor.

 - The German novel Das Boot is written in the present tense.